 To help you navigate the sales process, we’ve summarised 10 steps on the home-buying journey.
 If you’re buying your first home, then you’re probably feeling (a) extremely excited, and (b) a little nervous.
 It’s a big decision — one of the biggest you’ll ever make — and you’ll want to make sure everything goes as smoothly as possible.
 If you’re an old hand — if you’ve been there, done that — it’s still useful to have this information as a reference point.

 You’ll need a lawyer to advise and represent you.
-You might like them to review a blank Sale and Purchase Agreement.
+You will probably want them to take you through a blank Sale & Purchase Agreement.

-If you haven’t already done so, you’ll need to get agreement in principle from your bank.
+- If you haven’t already done so, you might want to get agreement in principle from your bank.

-Apply for KiwiSaver First-Home Withdrawal / First Home Grant now if you intend to put these funds towards your deposit.
+- Apply for your KiwiSaver First-Home Withdrawal / First Home Grant now if you intend to put these funds towards your deposit.

 - Do your homework – dot the i’s and cross the t’s – so you’re well-informed and ready to proceed.